CloudEngineHub/Morpheus-Hardware/README.md

 <img src="media/mouth_22.jpg" alt="teaser_1" height="600"/>

 The mouth_shaft_flange is placed on the half-hole of the mouth_baseplate.
 The cap is installed on the half-hole to locate the shaft.
-A crank of 45mm is connected with the motor on the mouth_slide_rail_mounting_plate, and the other end connected with jaw.
+A crank of 32mm is connected with the motor on the mouth_slide_rail_mounting_plate, and the other end connected with jaw.
 A long rod connects the mouth_shaft_flange and jaw, forming a five-bar mechanism.

 <img src="media/mouth_23.jpg" alt="teaser_1" height="600"/>

+On the other side of the jaw, a large servo motor ks3518 is installed on the mouth_baseplate, whose matching crank is 38mm long.

 <img src="media/mouth_24.jpg" alt="teaser_1" height="600"/>

+A rod connects the longer crank and the jaw.

 <img src="media/mouth_25.jpg" alt="teaser_1" height="600"/>

+To give more freedom around the control points on the lip, spherical hinges are used.

 <img src="media/mouth_26.jpg" alt="teaser_1" height="600"/>

+The mouth module is complete.

 <img src="media/mouth_27.jpg" alt="teaser_1" height="600"/>

 ### Modules' assembly

+A neck_transition_part is used to connect the neck module and the mouth module.

 <img src="media/assembly_1.jpg" alt="teaser_1" height="600"/>

+Four studs of 60mm are used as the connector.

 <img src="media/assembly_2.jpg" alt="teaser_1" height="600"/>

 <img src="media/assembly_3.jpg" alt="teaser_1" height="600"/>

+Four studs of 30mm are used as the connector between the mouth module and the eye module.

 <img src="media/assembly_4.jpg" alt="teaser_1" height="600"/>

 <img src="media/assembly_5.jpg" alt="teaser_1" height="600"/>

+Three studs of 60mm are used as the connector between the eye module and the eyebrow module.

 <img src="media/assembly_6.jpg" alt="teaser_1" height="600"/>

 <img src="media/assembly_7.jpg" alt="teaser_1" height="600"/>

+Shell_Face_Bones are used to connect the eye module and facial mask.

 <img src="media/assembly_8.jpg" alt="teaser_1" height="600"/>

+The ears are connected with the facial mask.
+The back of the head is located by two ears.

 <img src="media/assembly_9.jpg" alt="teaser_1" height="600"/>

+The skull is then mounted on the back of the head.

 <img src="media/assembly_10.jpg" alt="teaser_1" height="600"/>

+The lines go through the holes designed on the eye and eyebrow module.

 <img src="media/assembly_11.jpg" alt="teaser_1" height="600"/>